Jobs and Talent — 8 min

 As of 2022, over half of freelancers in the US reported having no access to regular employee benefits.
 This means no sick leave, unemployment, paid time off, or access to health insurance.

 At Remote, we have partnered with Allianz Global to make it easy for independent contractors to access important benefits.
-Contractors hired through Remote can easily select an International Health Insurance plan to help provide the security and peace of mind so often sacrificed by self-employed workers.
+Contractors hired through Remote can select an International Health Insurance plan, giving them access to the security and peace of mind so often sacrificed by self-employed workers.

 Contractors can sometimes feel like “second-class” members of the team.
 Benefits such as a health insurance plan relieve some of these feelings.